nobreferreira/pwa-workshop/README.md

-# pwa-workshop
-[workshop] PWA - From full online to full offline
+# [workshop] PWA - From full online to full offline

+* What is a PWA
+* Lighthouse
+* Passs all LH steps
+* Push Notifications
+* Offline content